History of the JWH Group

 In recent times, brands such as Leeuwin Homes, Domain, First Domain, Hampton York, Smoothstart and New Level and have also joined the group of brands catering to additional markets that have been created and established as consumer tastes around WA evolve.

-It’s during this time that Julian’s son Jay Walter (General Manager) and his daughter Alicia Kelly (Group General Manager – Administration) have also joined the organisation.
+It’s during this time that Julian’s son Jay Walter (General Manager) and his daughter Alicia Kelly (General Manager & Company Secretary) have also joined the organisation.
 Growing up with the business and being ingrained with a passion for housing and making a difference meant Jay and Alicia were drawn to the business quite early in their careers.

 About Julian Walter

 Born in Perth Western Australia to Polish parents, Julian was educated at St Louis School by the Jesuits.
 His tertiary education consisted of a Bachelor of Business Degree from WA Institute of Technology (now Curtin University) with a major in Marketing.

 Commencing his career as a Trade Representative with major brick group Calsil-Besser, Julian then joined Perth’s most established builder Plunkett Homes, as Assistant to the Marketing Director; a role which expanded considerably over the coming years.

 After seven years with Plunkett, Julian then joined AV Jennings Homes, a publicly listed and nationwide housing group.

 A difference of opinion on the future of AV Jennings in Western Australia led Julian to adopt his own business plan, culminating in the formation of J-Corp Pty Ltd in 1983.
 Over the following twenty years, brands and subsidiaries were added to J-Corp.
 After reviewing future direction, Julian sold his half of J-Corp to BGC (Australia) Pty Ltd in 2003, to start what is today Western Australia’s third largest home building group, JWH Group Pty Ltd.